 The Board shall grant the use of school buildings, grounds and equipment to public agencies, including the American Red Cross, for mass care and welfare shelters during disasters or other emergencies affecting the public health and welfare.
 The Board shall cooperate with such agencies in furnishing and maintaining whatever services it deems necessary to meet the community's needs.

-2019-2020/2020-2021 SAN PASQUAL VALLEY UNIFIED SCHOOL DISTRICT EMERGENCY PLAN
+2021-2022 through 2022-2023 SAN PASQUAL VALLEY UNIFIED SCHOOL DISTRICT EMERGENCY PLAN

 Governing Board